pesho-ivanov/martinus.github.io/_posts/2008-01-12-get-more-space-out-of-your-ext3-partition.md

 tune2fs -m 0 /dev/sdf1
 ```

 Replace `sdf1` with your partition name.
 You don't even have to unmount your disk.
-Voilá, 11.5 GB more space for free :-) Here is the output of `df -h` as proof:
+Voilá, 11.5 GB more space for free :smiley: Here is the output of `df -h` as proof:

 ## Before